-The change I encourage is to repair and restore your own sense of self and to bring those lessons and habits into an effort to repair and restore your world.
+The change I encourage there is an invitation to repair and restore your own sense of self and to bring those lessons and habits into an effort to repair and restore your world.

-They move from dependent infants, to terrible toddlers, to determined and rebellious teens and through the course of adulthood they evolve into confident, consensus seeking adults who negotiate calmly, both personally and professionally, to establish their place in the world.
+They move from dependent infants to terrible toddlers, to determined and rebellious teens.
+Through the course of adulthood, they evolve into confident, consensus-seeking adults who negotiate calmly, personally and professionally, to establish their place in the world.

 Thankfully if motivated by our discontent, we can all choose change.

-And if you recognise the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then there are stories to inspire and empower you to challenge that leadership.
+If you recognize the dysfunction of our social, economic and political systems rooted in the dis-ease of our leadership, then we must share the stories to inspire and empower each other to challenge that leadership.

 And please – email email@example.com to share your stories.